 The vast majority of divorces are settled outside the courtroom.
 The two people have greater latitude to create a settlement agreement that works for both.
 The lawyers at Samuelson Hause PLLC can help you navigate the sensitive issues, see potential solutions, and start again on solid ground.

-If you are considering divorce in New York, contact us for a free initial consultation.
+If you are considering divorce in New York, contact us for an initial consultation.
 Ask us questions and make sure we are a good fit for you and your case.
 Call to (516) 584-4685 schedule.